pshetty44/Assignment_clean_data_human_activity_recognition/README.md

 - The average of each variable is calculated for each subject and each activity.

 - The final tidy dataset is formatted and written into a file called "tidy_data.txt".
+Please refer CodeBook.md file for the column descriptions of the tidy data set.

 =========================================================================================================================
 Location of the input and output files: